MediaArea/MediaConch/_documentation/HowToUse.md

 ##Display

-The Display tab allows a user to view a list of available XSL policy files.
-List includes Filename and associated Path.
+The display section will allow a user to apply an XSL to any conformance output XMLs for HTML presentation.

 ###Import display set

-Allows a user to import an XSL policy file to the display set.
+Allows a user to import a display file to the display set.

 ###Export display set

-Allows a user to export an XSL policy file to the display set.
+Allows a user to export a display file to the display set.

 ###Delete selected display file

-Allows a user to delete an XSL policy file from the display set.
+Allows a user to delete a display file from the display set.